COMING SOON TO A BARN OR WAREHOUSE NEAR YOU

 Q. What is the cost

-to adopt a Working Cat?
+to adopt a Barn Cat?

 A. Currently, our shelter has decided to make a working cat free to the public to adopt.
 If the patron adopting the cat decided to donate we would continue to use that donation for the cats entering our Working Cat Program.